Pareto-Rational Verification: Complexity Class of the

-We now detail the objectives used in the reduction and the corresponding structure of a payoff in $G$.
+\subparagraph{Structure of a Payoff.} We now detail the objectives used in the reduction and the corresponding structure of a payoff in $G$.
 Player~$0$ has a single parity objective $\Omega_0$.
 Player~$1$ has $1 + 2 \cdot m + 3 \cdot r$ parity objectives (assuming each clause is composed of exactly 3 literals).
 The payoff of a play in $G$ therefore consists in a vector of $1 + 2 \cdot m + 3 \cdot r$ Booleans for the following objectives: